Battle of Ayshal

 The Battle of Ayshal was fought on 29 June 1853, between the forces of Kassa Hailu and the forces of Ras Ali II, in Ayshal, in eastern Gojjam.
 Kassa's forces won the battle.

-The popularity of Kassa continued to grow as he defeated several chiefs one after another, including Dejazmach Birru Goshu, Birru Aligaz and Belew.
+The popularity of Kassa continued to grow as he defeated several nobles one after another, including Dejazmach Birru Goshu, Birru Aligaz and Belew.
 Birru Aligaz and Belew were defeated in the battle of Taqussa, that enraged Ras Ali.
 Finally, Ras Ali and Kassa fought the battle in Ayshal.
-The charges of the Oromo cavalry were only smashed because of Kassa's personal bravery and because of the devotion of his Amhara followers.
+The charges of Ras Ali's host and the Gojjame army were at first advancing against Kassa's army but they were only smashed when Welde-Kidan who rallied and lead the army from the front, was shot and fell from his horse, dying instantly.
+Kassa who saw the shock of the enemy, entered the middle of the battle and rallied his own army and Due to his personal bravery the tide of victory turned.
 When it became apparent that Kassa was about to be victorious, Ras Ali was among the first to flee from the battlefield, heading to Yeju.
 According to traditional Ethiopian history, the battle of Ayshal marks the end of the Zemene Mesafint.